clunique/gitskills/README.md

 # gitskills
-Creating a branch is quick.
+Creating a branch is quick & simple.